-Black writers have a unique contribution to publishing that cannot be ignored.
-From facing execution for being in possession of books to self-publishing out of the trunks of their cars to being the head of publishing companies, we want to acknowledge the beauty of black publishing.
+lack writers have a unique contribution to publishing that cannot be ignored.
+From facing execution for being in possession of books to self-publishing out of the trunks of their cars to being the head of publishing companies, we want to acknowledge the unique contribution of black writing and publishing.

-Our collective is comprised of people, women and non-binary journalists and critics who are committed to spreading healing, love, joy, wisdom, life lessons, positive energy, and hope through reviews and interviews that connect BIPOC writers with PEOPLE.
+eople of color, women, men, non-binary, LGBTQIA+ are welcome.
+Regardless of your race, all who are committed to spreading healing, love, joy, wisdom, life lessons, positive energy, and hope through reviews and interviews of BIPOC writing are welcome.
 We do not discriminate.
 We do not hate.
 Our focus may be womxn, but all are welcome.